akoerner/distance_running/sections/personal_history.md

 Discovering distance running has unveiled a potent meditative tool for me.
 It has taught me the art of living in the present moment.
-I have come to embrace that it is perfectly fine to allow your mind to become board, which previously I was not comfortable with.
+I have come to embrace that it is perfectly fine to allow your mind to become bored, which previously I was not comfortable with.
 Distance running has gifted me with heightened body awareness and mental presence fostering deeper connection to my own mind and body.
 These profound changes resonated through all areas of my life.
 There is something unique and special